Monaco Residency Advantages

 The Monaco Residence Card (Carte de Residence) is highly desirable, especially by High Net Worth Individuals (HNWIs) and Ultra-High Net Worth Individuals (UHNWIs), mainly for the tax advantages it provides.
 The Principality of Monaco does not collect capital gains tax or wealth tax.
 Income tax was abolished in 1869, meaning that most foreigners officially residing in Monaco are exempt from taxes.
-There are certain exceptions, for example, French nationals must still pay income tax even if they have residency and reside in Monaco full time.
+There are certain exceptions, for example, French nationals must still pay income tax even if they have residency and reside in Monaco.

 Monaco Residency Requirements

 Those who have become enamoured with the charms of the Mediterranean lifestyle in Monaco may soon find themselves investing in real estate so they can take full advantage of the many benefits the country has to offer.
 Often, people mistakenly believe that purchasing or renting an apartment provides automatic residency.
 While having a suitable place to live is a necessary part of gaining residency, it is only one of the requirements in the process of becoming an official resident of Monaco.

 There are three general conditions that must be met in order to gain a Monaco residence permit.
 First, one must have a residence that provides suitable living conditions for all family members.
 The next requirement is to prove a source of income or demonstrate financial stability.
 The final condition is to provide a copy of a clean criminal record for the previous five years.